Silkways/Data-Construction/README.md

    - SQL Database (database.sqlite) containing the relevant support tables
    - An exhaustive data set containing weather data (final_weather_set.csv) stored to avoid having to use too many API calls
    - An image summarising results used for the conversion to base64 and storage to Mongo

+ Conclusion / Follow-ups:

+ Project completed and provided interesting insights in terms of structuring data and working with a diverse set of tools.
+ For future iterations, classes should be included and used more frequently to avoid repetitive code.
+ Visualisations should be  more numerous and split by team.